Dorignac's Food Center: Goods and services

 Dorignac's is a source of Creole cuisine and Cajun items such as Creole cream cheese, crawfish pie, frog legs, gumbo, catfish and olive salad, used to make muffuletta.
 The store also sells produce, meats, baked goods, party platters, and wedding cakes.
-Local staples include Cajun Crawtator potato chips from Zapp's, yogurt from Bittersweet Plantation Dairy, hot pickled okra, Louisiana pecans, Camellia brand red beans, Union coffee and chicory, as well as artichoke stalks to make a dish for St. Joseph's Day.
+Local staples include Cajun Crawtator potato chips from Zapp's, yogurt from Bittersweet Plantation Dairy, hot pickled okra, Louisiana pecans, Camellia brand red beans, Union coffee and chicory, as well as artichoke stalks to make a dish for Saint Joseph's Day.
 At Thanksgiving the store sells turducken.

 Dorigniac's has a large bakery at the front of the store and offers King cakes.
 They also have a Kosher bakery, whose king cakes feature baby Moses.